 - People with Down syndrome are predisposed to certain medical conditions including congenital heart defects, sleep apnea, and Alzheimer’s disease.

 - There may be an increased risk of celiac disease, autism, childhood leukemia, and seizures.

-- Appropriate medical care for children and adults with Down syndrome can make a huge difference in their physical and intellectual development.
+- Appropriate medical care for individuals with Down syndrome can make a huge difference in their physical and intellectual development.

 - Early intervention for babies with Down syndrome is important.
 Therapies in their first five years can make a huge difference.

 Speech therapy: Helps improve their communication skills and use language more efficiently.
-Speech is often delayed for individuals with Down syndrome.
 A speech therapist can help them develop skills necessary for communication and even help infants with breastfeeding as that can help build muscles used for speech.
-In many cases, a child can understand language and want to communicate before they are able to speak.
 The therapist can work with the child to develop alternate forms of communication like sign language or pictures.
-Through therapy they can also learn conversation skills, pronunciation, reading comprehension, and learning and remember words.
 Learning to communicate is an ongoing process so these therapies are often beneficial as children with Down syndrome enter school and even later in life.